-I was born in London UK, brought across the ocean at a young age, and raised in the suburbs of Montreal.
+I was born in London UK, brought to Canada at a young age, and raised in the suburbs of Montreal.
 My short fiction has appeared very sporadically in various publications since 1992.
 There remains scant reams of unpublished material, including a manuscript handwritten in pencil when I was nine.
 My fourth or fifth story to see print, Phallex Comes Out (ChiZine), was nominated for a Story South award for best on-line fiction of 2006.
 Shortly after, Filaria, my first novel, was published, also by CZP.
 Publishers Weekly gave the book a starred review, calling it ‘powerful’ and ‘beautifully written’.
 My second novel, The Fecund’s Melancholy Daughter, also got a starred review from Publishers Weekly and was short-listed for the 2012 CBC Bookie Awards.
 I have a BA in Creative Writing, from Concordia University.
 In 1995, I graduated from the Clarion SF workshop at Michigan State.
 (Kelly Link and Nalo Hopkinson were in my session; Chip Delany was a prof!)
 For a few years, I lived in Poland with my family but I’m back in Canada now.
 (They came back too.)
 By day, I work in the aerospace field.
-I like punk rock and sloppy garage rock, r&b and soul music and sort of wish I was Marc Bolan, except for the dying in a car accident part.
+I like punk rock and sort of wish I was Marc Bolan, except for the dying in a car accident part.
 Not a big fan of rudeness or aggression in any form, or judgements pronounced or exclusion.
 My third novel, Head Full of Mountains, was published in July 2014, and long-listed for the the Sunburst award.
-My collection of stories, Broken Sun, Broken Moon, is forthcoming.
+My collection of stories, Broken Sun, Broken Moon, just came out.